-We are townies from Bristol recently moved to a very rural part of Somerset, a small village called Baltonsborough in Somerset.
+We are townies originally from Bristol now living in a very rural part of Somerset, a small village called Baltonsborough in Somerset.
+The village had a population of 864 people in the 2011 Census, I would imagine the number of villagers has grown considerably since then!

 Our village is a very old established place listed in the Doomsday Book.
-We have a village hall, a pub, a very old church, a war memorial, a telephone box, a primary school, two children's playgrounds and hopefully, very soon, a new village shop.
+The parish of Baltonsborough includes the hamlets of Ham Street, Catsham and Southwood.
+We have a village hall, a pub, a very old church St Dunstans, a war memorial, the Baltonsborough Bullet, a telephone box, a primary school, two children's playgrounds, a village shop with a Post Office and a heritage orchard.
+We also have the renowned Millfield School on our door step, with a boarding house, St Annes in the village.
+So Baltonsborough is definitely a thriving community with a Village Hall and much going on.

-We are also surrounded by beautiful apple orchards, cider was a big thing in these parts!
-Cheese making, dairy cows, sheep, goats and the odd celebrity living in the village.
+As well as all this lush countryside and views of Glastonbury Tor from many angles, we are also surrounded by beautiful apple orchards.
+Cider was a big thing in these parts and the heritage orchards make up a large part of the landscape.
+Cheese making, dairy cows, sheep, goats, chickens and the odd celebrity all live in the village.
 It is also the famed birth place of St Dunstan whom the church is named after.
-We also have the celebrated River Brue and the Weir known as the Baltonsborough Flights, a wild swimming spot.....freezing but bracing apparently!
+We also have the celebrated River Brue running through the village and the Weir known as the Baltonsborough Flights, a wild swimming spot.....freezing but bracing apparently!
 Kids find it popular during the summer.

 Baltonsborough Community Orchard.
 Planted for the Queen's Golden Jubilee.
 A whole range of different apple trees.